 Outside, Miriam and her companions watched on as sun rose over the demon castle.
-They mourned their friend but were greatful he'd move on to a better place.
+They mourned their friend but were grateful he'd move on to a better place.

-It will be interesting to see just how exactly Curse of the Moon fits into the overall storyline of Ritual of the Night.
-Currently, this game is supposed to take place 10 years before the sequel, but it's also been stated that Miriam is only 18 in the second game, so she would have had to be 8 years old (and very tall for her age) if that's the case.
+The storyline for Bloodstained is already convoluted and we're only two games in.
+The problem stems from the fact that Curse of the Moon is billed as a prequel to the next title (which we'll discuss momentarily), Ritual of the Night.
+As such, Curse has to take place 10 years before the sequel because, as we'll soon learn, Miriam falls into a coma for ten years before Ritual takes place.
+However, but it's also been stated that Miriam is only 18 in Ritual, so she would have had to be 8 years old (and very tall for her age) if that were case.
 More likely she'd be 28 in the second game (or frozen in time by the magic and remaining 18) if the retro game really is set 10 years before Ritual.